MarcElrick/level-4-individual-project/timelog.md

 ## 13 Oct 2020

-- _1 hour_ - Continued work developing GUI - now have a nice framework set uo for switching between screens.
+- _1 hour_ - Continued work developing GUI - now have a nice framework set up for switching between screens.
 - _1 hour_ - Further GUI work - now have a solid grasp on PyQt and have an idea of state management procedure.

 ## 14 Oct 2020